Retired -- Professor and Dean

 Immediately before this engagement at Rutgers, Flynn served from 2012-2017 as a tenured professor at the University of Colorado Denver Anschutz Medical Campus.
 She was associate dean of academic programs from 2013-2016 and interim associate dean of research there from 2016-2017.

-From 2008-2010, Flynn was as associate professor and director of the graduate program in community health at the University of Maryland School of Nursing in Baltimore.
+From 2008-2010, Flynn was associate professor and director of the graduate program in community health at the University of Maryland School of Nursing in Baltimore.

 Before first arriving at Rutgers in 2003, Flynn completed a postdoctoral research fellowship at the University of Pennsylvania, under the direction of Dr. Linda Aiken.
 Before beginning her academic career, she was the senior vice president and chief operating officer of the Essex Valley Visiting Nurse Association in East Orange, NJ, and director of clinical services for the Visiting Nurse Association of the Delaware Valley in Trenton, NJ.